-Bears and cougars are the biggest wildlife threat to us here in B.C..
+Bears and cougars are the biggest wildlife threat in British Columbia.
 Sightings are fairly rare, and attacks are extremely rare, but they can happen.
 Below are safety guidelines and tips for preventing incidents and dealing with attacks.
-Some of the advice offered below on how to defend against attacks from these animals is debated and controversial.

 Like most wildlife, bears are naturally afraid of humans.
 Attacks are most common in situations where:

 - They follow food odor to your campsite

 General guidelines and precautions when in bear country: